usamabenashraf/Koraspond/README.md

 - You will see a success message, click the id of the newly created instance to open it.
 - Select the EC2 instance we created, a bunch of options will appear.
 - Copy the "Public IPv4 DNS" and save it in a secret called "EC2_HOST" in github.
 Create another secret name "EC2_User" and save "ec2-user" in it.
-- Also copy the "Public IP address" of the EC2 instance, you will need to see the deployed app.
+- Also copy the "Public IP address" of the EC2 instance and save it in a secret called EC2_PUBLIC_IP.
+It is used in the prometheus.yml and you will need to see the deployed app.

 ## CICD
 - If you push the docker build image in your own docker hub account, you will have to save the username and password of the account in "DOCKER_USERNAME" and "DOCKER_PASSWORD" secrets in github.